failsafe-lib/failsafe/README.md

 #### Event Listeners

-Recurrent supports event listeners that can be notified when retries are performed and when invocations complete:
+Recurrent supports [event listeners][listeners] that can be notified of various events such as when retries are performed and when invocations complete:

 ```java
 Recurrent.get(() -> connect(), retryPolicy, new Listeners<Connection>() {